How will I be taught?

 - Your work might even get published while you're still an undergraduate.

 Field trips, study visits and language courses

-- Many students have the opportunity to go on field trips, language courses abroad, or study visits to add another dimension to their learning.
+- Several courses may include opportunities to go on field trips, language courses, or study visits to add another dimension to their learning.

-- Where you go, how long for and what you do obviously varies depending on your course.
+- Where you go, how long for and what you do naturally varies depending on your course.

 - The faculties, departments and Colleges often have funds available to help you go on trips in Britain and abroad.

 Some courses include the opportunity to study abroad through exchange programmes with other leading institutions:

 - Asian and Middle Eastern Studies and Modern and Medieval Languages students have the opportunity to study at another institution during their year abroad